 · A profound openness to feedback and improvement, modeling lifelong learning of practice as well as subject area.

-Please send a cover letter, resume, and the names and contact information of three references at http://nuevaschool.applytojob.com/apply.
+Please send a your application information (cover letter, resume, and the names and contact information of three references) at Nueva Employment Website.
 To address specific questions, please email Claire Yeo, at firstname.lastname@example.org or Liza Raynal, at email@example.com.

-The Nueva School is an Equal Opportunity Employer — we do not discriminate against any employee or job applicant on the bases of race, color, gender, national origin, age, religion, creed, disability, or sex.
-We encourage people of color and those with experience outside the education field to apply.
+The Nueva School is an Equal Opportunity Employer – we do not discriminate against any employee or job applicant on the basis of race, color, gender, national origin, age, religion, creed, disability or sex.
+We welcome applications from people of color and those with experience outside the education field.

 About The Nueva School

-The Nueva School, an internationally recognized, nonprofit, independent day school, has served gifted learners since 1967.
-Today, Nueva serves nearly 1000 students in grades PreK–12.
-Nueva is located in the neighboring towns of Hillsborough and San Mateo, equidistant between San Francisco and Silicon Valley, serving six counties throughout the Bay Area of Northern California.
+The Nueva School, an internationally-recognized, nonprofit, independent day school, has served gifted and talented students since 1967.
+Today, Nueva serves nearly 1000 students PK-12.
+Nueva is located in the neighboring towns of Hillsborough and San Mateo, equidistant between San Francisco and Silicon Valley, serving six different counties throughout the Bay Area of Northern California.